-2 Additional requirements for loads in the maximum load condition are to be in accordance with the requirements of 4.3.2.
+2 Additional requirements for loads in the maximum load condition are to be in accordance with the requirements of 4.2.2.

-1 In applying 4.4.2.4, Part 1, the parameters (GM, z_G etc.) required to calculate the dynamic pressure due to cargo are to be the values in the loading condition that cargo is loaded only in the cargo hold to be considered (one-tank-loaded condition).

-2 In applying 4.3.2.4, Part 1, the parameters (GM, z_G etc.) required to calculate the dynamic pressure due to ballast water are to be the values in the ballast condition.
+1 In applying 4.4.2.4, Part 1, the parameters (GM, z_G , etc.) required to calculate the dynamic pressure due to cargo are to be the values in the loading condition that cargo is loaded only in the cargo hold to be considered and the draught is at a minimum (e.g. one-tank-loaded condition).
+The radius of gyration (m) around x-axis is to be taken as 0.38B, but a value calculated based upon the weight distribution according to the loading condition to be considered may be used.
+2 In applying 4.4.2.4, Part 1, the parameters (GM, z_G , etc.) required to calculate the dynamic pressure due to ballast water are to be the values in the ballast condition.
 The same parameters are to be applied where the dynamic pressure due to liquid other than ballast water, such as the pressure due to a fuel oil tank, is calculated.